 If you are refreshing one room with one aesthetic

 Keep it simple.
 A single Pinterest board with a tight focus (e.g., “bedroom — butter yellow + linen”) works well when your inspiration is mostly coming from one platform.
 Add a Note with links to specific products and their prices.
 This breaks down when you start pulling from TikTok, Instagram, and Safari too, because those saves do not live on Pinterest.
+If the pin is part of a larger room plan, use the guide to save and organize Pinterest posts with the rest of your research.

 If you are refreshing multiple rooms or mixing sources